nsmle/igramavel/README.md

 ![React](https://img.shields.io/badge/react-%2320232a.svg?style=for-the-badge&logo=react&logoColor=%2361DAFB)
 ![TailwindCSS](https://img.shields.io/badge/tailwindcss-%2338B2AC.svg?style=for-the-badge&logo=tailwind-css&logoColor=white)

-An unofficial Instagram RESTful API. easy  to fetch any feed and interact with Instagram (like, follow, etc.) with JWT implementation.
+An unofficial Instagram RESTful API. easy  to fetch any feed and interact with Instagram (like, follow, etc.) with JWT token implementation.

 ## Information
-If you login with your instagram credentials on [/api/auth/login](https://github.com/nsmle/igramapi#login-with-instagram-credentials) and get `Checkpoint required, please provide IMAP credentials to process authentication` error like problem [#1](https://github.com/nsmle/igramapi/issues/1) over and over again.
+If you login with your instagram credentials on [/auth/login](https://github.com/nsmle/igramapi#login-with-instagram-credentials) and get `Checkpoint required, please provide IMAP credentials to process authentication` error like problem [#1](https://github.com/nsmle/igramapi/issues/1) over and over again.
 Consider using an [alternative login](https://github.com/nsmle/igramapi#login-with-instagram-cookie-sessionid) with the Instagram sessionid cookie which you can get in [this tutorial](https://wpautomatic.com/how-to-get-instagram-session-id/) or [this one](https://skylens.io/blog/how-to-find-your-instagram-session-id).

 ## Support <sub><sup>:heart:</sup></sub>
 If you like and find this app useful, please give your support by starring in this repository, or make a donation via [Saweria](https://saweria.co/nsmle) or :